pkalivas/radiate/README.md

     let starting_net = Neat::new()
         .input_size(1)
-        .lstm(2, 2)                         // first number is the size of the memory, second is the size of the output .dense(1, Actiavtion::Sigmoid);     // Activation is the activation of the output neurons
+        .lstm(2, 2)                         // first number is the size of the memory, second is the size of the output .dense_pool(1, Activation::Sigmoid);// Activation is the activation of the output neurons

     let num_evolve = 100;
     let (mut solution, _) = Population::<Neat, NeatEnvironment, MemoryTest>::new()